8 Awesome Heat and Drought-Tolerant Annual Flowers and Plants

 Zinnias were once called everybody's flower and poorhouse flower, because they were so easily grown and common looking.
 The common name, garden Cinderella, alludes to the transformation that the zinnia underwent.
 In 1886, a French botanist produced the first double zinnia in bright colors, and in 1920 Luther Burbank produced the first dahlia-like zinnia.

 Native to Africa and also known as vinca, this is one of the most heat tolerant of all annuals.
 Thriving in full, hot sun, it blooms prolifically from early summer until frost.

 It is particularly useful as a ground cover, because it grows equally as well in sun or shade.
 Though blooming—which occurs in late spring—is much better in the sun.

-Size: The plants grow 10 to 20 inches tall, and they spread almost 2 feet across.
+- Size: The plants grow 10 to 20 inches tall, and they spread almost two feet across.

 How to Grow Periwinkle From Cuttings